-John d'Ibelin next enters the historical record ten years later, when as youth of 18 or 19 when Aimery de Lusignan, newly crowned King of Jerusalem, named him Constable of Jerusalem -- a prestigious and important royal official.
+John d'Ibelin first enters the historical record ten years later, when as youth of 18 or 19 when Aimery de Lusignan, newly crowned King of Jerusalem, named him Constable of Jerusalem -- a prestigious and important royal official.
 The Constable was responsible for commanding the feudal army in the absence of the king.
-The position had been filled by such outstanding men as Humphrey II of Toron, a well-respected and highly-educated nobleman, and by Aimery de Lusignan himself.
-Baffled by how a youth such as John could hold the title and even more confounded by the fact that he was awarded it by a man alleged to be his father's enemy, historians have suggested the title had suddenly become "nominal."
-But there is no evidence of this.

-On the contrary, John's appointment suggests rather that 1) there was no serious breach between Aimery de Lusignan (as opposed to Guy de Lusignan) and the Ibelins, and 2) that John had matured rapidly in the turbulent years 1187-1197.
+John's appointment rather that that John had matured rapidly in the turbulent years 1187-1197.
 Although we can not prove it, we cannot exclude the possibility that he was at his father's side (he was old enough to serve as a squire after all) during the Third Crusade, gaining insight into strategy, warfare and diplomacy from Richard the Lionheart and his father.
 In any case, by 1197 King Aimery was prepared to appoint him to one of the most important and influential royal offices.
 It did not hurt, of course, that John was half-brother Queen Isabella of Jerusalem, Lusignan's new wife and the woman through whom he had gained the crown.

 John may have been appointed by Lusignan, but he was no puppet.
 Within a year of his appointment, Lusignan accused the Tiberias brothers, Ralph and Hugh, of an attempted assassination and banished them from the kingdom.
 Lusignan acted without a judgement of the High Court, and for this John d'Ibelin reproached him.
 Although his objections did not deter the king, it is significant that at these early stage in his life he was involved in a legal case involving the rights of vassals and the role of the High Court.

 Yet even before the Bishop could give a witness to John's successful revitalization of Beirut, King Aimery, Queen Isabella and their only son died in quick succession.
-Isabella's oldest daughter, Marie de Montferrat, was the left heir to the Kingdom of Jerusalem.
-It was April 1205, and Marie was just 13 years old.
-The High Court of Jerusalem selected Marie's closest male relative on her mother's side (from which she derived the throne) as her regent; this was John d'Ibelin, Lord of Beirut.
+Isabella's oldest daughter, Marie de Montferrat, inherited the Kingdom of Jerusalem, but was just 13 years old.
+The High Court of Jerusalem selected Marie's closest male relative on her mother's side (from which she derived the throne) as her regent; John d'Ibelin, Lord of Beirut.

 So at the "ripe old age" of 26 John became the de facto King of Jerusalem.
 He ruled for the next five years wisely and without incident, maintaining the existing truce with the Saracens.
 During his tenure he married another of his sister Isabella's daughters, Alice, to the King of Cyprus, and negotiated the marriage of his charge, Queen Marie de Montferrat, with the man selected by the King of France at the request of the High Court of Jerusalem: John de Brienne.
 When John de Brienne at last arrived in the Kingdom of Jerusalem to wed his bride and be crowned king-consort, John's "reign" ended.
 At the age of 31 he had held the pinnacle of power -- and peacefully surrendered it again.